rwijtvliet/yabaipy/README.md

 - The up-to-date object properties can be accessed through `.props()`, which returns a dataclass with relevant data as specified [here](https://github.com/koekeishiya/yabai/blob/master/doc/yabai.asciidoc#654-dataformat) - with minor changes to stay complient with python.

+Other parts of the API, e.g. setting rules, are not currently implemented.

 ## Future work

 I'm not sure where I want to take this package.
 It was written out of necessity, but it is a bit overkill for my purposes, and changes in the `yabai` API mean that this will likely break in the future.
-Ideally, the relevant functionality (in `/yabaipy/additional.py`, mainly) is absorbed into yabai itself at some point.
+Ideally - at least, for me ;) - the relevant functionality (in `/yabpy/additional.py`, mainly; some functionality also in the classes) is absorbed into yabai itself at some point.